 Disinformation in the Digital Age: New Medium, Old Practice

 In November 2016, Donald Trump — the dark horse of the presidential election season — was elected to the highest seat in global governance: the President of the United States.
 The election aftermath was fraught with controversy.
-And while the election results cannot be attributed to any single reason, the U.S. intelligence community posits that Russian propaganda and disinformation campaigns played a role in circulating and affirming perceived grievances.
+While the election results cannot be attributed to any single reason, the U.S. intelligence community posits that Russian propaganda and disinformation campaigns played a role in circulating and affirming perceived grievances.
 These claims argue that such campaigns ultimately contributed to shaping Donald Trump’s persona into the candidate who would defy political formalities.

-While new to the mainstream lexicon, “fake news,” “alternative facts,” and “disinformation campaigns” are well-worn strategic tactics that have been leveraged throughout history by many actors including the Soviet Union and United States during the Cold War.
+While new to the mainstream lexicon, “fake news,” “alternative facts,” and “disinformation campaigns” are well-worn strategic tactics that have been leveraged throughout history by many actors including the Soviet Union and the United States during the Cold War.
 The 2016 election cycle was not an anomaly to these methods of interference between the two countries, but rather they were merely thrust back into the global spotlight.

 A Brief History of Soviet Disinformation and Active Measures

-Two Soviet strategies employed by the State, and are regularly cited are: disinformation (дезинформация) and active measures (активные мероприятия).
+Two Soviet strategies employed by the State, and are regularly cited are disinformation (дезинформация) and active measures (активные мероприятия).
 Joseph Stalin’s Special Disinformation Office in 1923 was the first documented use of disinformation as a specific method of Russian/Soviet strategic influence and would go on to embed itself into the fabric of early Soviet hybrid warfare.
 The Great Soviet Encyclopedia describes disinformation (дезинформация) as, “propaganda in order to mislead public opinion, especially in cases of relations between the capitalist and socialist states (пропаганды с целью ввести в заблуждение обществ, мнение, особенно в тех случаях, когда речь идёт об отношениях между капиталистич. и социалистич. гос-вами).”
-Sociologists, Garth Jowett and Victoria O’Donnell, elaborate in their seminal text, Propaganda and Persuasion, that: “Disinformation is made up if news stories deliberately designed to weaken adversaries and planted in newspapers [or other media sources].
+Sociologists, Garth Jowett and Victoria O’Donnell elaborate in their seminal text, Propaganda, and Persuasion, that: “Disinformation is made up of news stories deliberately designed to weaken adversaries and planted in newspapers [or other media sources].
 The stories are passed off as real and from credible sources.”